evgenyneu/SigmaSwiftStatistics/README.md

     * `.average`: uses the average rank.
 Same as RANK.AVG in Microsoft Excel and Google Docs Sheets.

     * `.min`, `.max`: uses the minimum/maximum rank.
-Same as RANK and RANK.EQ in Microsoft Excel and Google Docs Sheets.
+The value `.min` is the same as RANK and RANK.EQ in Microsoft Excel and Google Docs Sheets.

     * `.first`, `.last`: the ranks incremented/decremented.